zzzprojects/learn-orm/tutorials/cs-script/caching.md

  - The compilation is a heavy task and is a potential performance hit, the initialization of the engine can also bring an enormous startup overhead.
 This is when caching comes to the rescue.
  - The truly impressive execution speed is attributed to the fact that the script at runtime is just an ordinary CLR assembly, which just happens to be compiled on-fly.

-The **CS-Script** caching algorithm can partially support file-less scripts which are also known as eval execution.
+The **CS-Script** caching algorithm can partially support file-less scripts, which are also known as eval execution.

-The following example code creates two delegates but the code is compiled only once.
+The following example code creates two delegates, but the code is compiled only once.

 ```csharp
 public static void Example1()